-All too numerous diabetics fall into the trap of thinking they have to avoid having certain foods simply because of their disease.
-Many of those diabetics eat a diet consisting nearly completely of chicken or turkey and vegetables.
-It is not written anyplace that life as a diabetic has to be so bland.
-You can eat foods you appreciate, you can step out on a limb occasionally and try something new, and you can appreciate some of your classic dinner favorites by making a few slight modifications to the recipe.
-Below are two popular entrées that numerous diabetics might have unnecessarily kicked out of their diabetic meal plan.
+All too many diabetics fall into the trap of thinking they have to avoid having certain foods because of their disease.
+Many of those diabetics eat a diet consisting almost entirely of chicken or turkey and vegetables.
+It is not written anywhere that life as a diabetic has to be so bland.
+You can eat foods you enjoy, you can step out on a limb occasionally and try something new, and you can enjoy some of your classic dinner favorites by making a few slight modifications to the recipe.
+Below are two popular entrées that many diabetics may have unnecessarily kicked out of their diabetic meal plan.

 Carbohydrates: 30g per serving